shuangxu96/CU-Net-Pytorch-/README.md

 - Run lines 113-148 for testing.

 ### Test CU-Net with Pretrained Weights
 A pretrained weight file is provided.
-If you do not want to retrain this model, please run `test_MMF.py`, in line 39 of which you should input the path of the testing dataset.
+If you do not want to test this model, please run `test_MMF.py`, in line 39 of which you should input the path of the testing dataset.

 ## Reference
 ```